Health Needs Assessment 2025-2028

-Health Needs Assessments (HNAs) are a key deliverable for all PHNs to the Australian Government Department of Health and Aged Care.
+Health Needs Assessments (HNAs) are a key deliverable for all PHNs to the Australian Government Department of Health, Disability and Ageing.

 NWMPHN’s HNA is a comprehensive compilation of health and wellbeing data and analysis, plus contextual information gathered through interviews, workshops and surveys of community members, general practices, commissioned services, peak bodies, community health, acute health care and local government.